carlosperate/awesome-microbit/README.md

 - [Alexa, Ask micro:bit to Turn LED Light](https://medium.com/@ferrygunawan/alexa-ask-microbit-to-turn-led-light-61ed668a0321) - Project walk through to control with Alexa an RGB LED connected to a micro:bit.
 - [OpenGestureControl](https://opengesturecontrol.github.io) - A Linux application which interacts with the BBC micro:bit to give hand prothesis users the ability to control their desktop computer using gestures.
 - [micro:bit spectrum](https://github.com/linker3000/micro-bit_spectrum) - Circuit and code to display an audio spectrum bar chart on the BBC micro:bit.
-- [micro:bit TVPong](https://github.com/linker3000/Microbit-TVPong) - Play the classic Pong game on a TV - using BBC Microbits as paddles, Bluetooth also supported.
+- [micro:bit TVPong](https://github.com/linker3000/Microbit-TVPong) - Play the classic Pong game on a TV - using BBC micro:bits as paddles, Bluetooth also supported.
 - [Bluetooth Low Energy Remote Control for Spotify](https://www.hackster.io/josejuansanchez/bluetooth-low-energy-remote-control-for-spotify-3438d1) - This project allows you to configure your micro:bit to work as a Bluetooth Low Energy remote control for Spotify on macOS.
 - [Stirling Blue](https://www.element14.com/community/community/design-challenges/bluetoothunleashed/blog/2018/05/07/stirling-blue-project-description-blog-1) - An extensive project to examine Stirling engine operation and performance.
 A micro:bit is used to create a custom keyboard and LCD interface that communicates with other parts of the project.
 - [Micro:Gamer](https://hackaday.io/project/47760-microgamer) - A portable game console based on the micro:bit board.
 It features a 128x64 monochrome OLED screen, six buttons, a buzzer for sound, and a 2xAAA battery holder.